ZipFood-IO/docs/docs/robot-module.md

 >
 > However, the backend is designed to allow multiple robots per user, and API responses may return an array of user robots.
 >
-> If you plan to extend the frontend to support multiple robots, you’ll need to update the UI and logic to handle the full array from the backend.
+> If you plan to extend the frontend to support multiple robots, you'll need to update the UI and logic to handle the full array from the backend.

->
+---

+**Document Information**
+- Created by: Mark Serbol
+- Created time: July 27, 2025 2:47 PM
+- Category: API Module, Technical
+- Last edited by: Mark Serbol
+- Last updated time: July 27, 2025 2:57 PM